leonardfischer/open-weather-map-api/README.md

 ## Different Request options

-The client can use three different request adapters, according to your environment and possible other libraries.
+The API client can use three different request adapters, according to your environment and possible other libraries.

 ### cURL